Methodology

 Get Tape updates.

-The latest official Daily Tape window, daily card, and citeable stablecoin supply movement updates.
+The latest official Daily Tape window, daily card, and citable stablecoin supply movement updates.